jasonmei-dev/fit-buddy/README.md

 Then, run `$ bundle install` or `$ bundle` to install all gem dependencies.

-Run all rake migrations with `$ rake db:migrate`.
+Run all rake migrations with `$ rails db:migrate`.

-Run `$ rake db:seed` to populate database with seed data.
+Run `$ rails db:seed` to populate database with seed data.

-Finally, initiate a server by typing `$ rails s` in your terminal and navigate to the provided URL.
+Finally, initiate a server by typing `$ rails server` in your terminal and navigate to `localhost:3000` in your browser.

 ## Contributing